What are Stretch Marks?

 Treatment for Stretch Marks

 Topical treatments are one option dermatologist used to help treat stretch marks.
-Topical treatments such as high strength compounded prescription-based vitamin A creams have been shown to be effective in treating stretch marks.
-This form of vitamin A, used at the correct and graded concentrations, is used to help collagen production which can help make stretch marks look like normal dermis.
+Topical treatments such as high strength prescription-based vitamin A creams have been shown to be effective in treating stretch marks.
+This form of vitamin A is used to help collagen production which can help make stretch marks look more similar to normal dermis.
 Over the counter, cosmeceutical strength vitamin A cream are ineffective in treating stretch-marks.

 CO2 Laser Resurfacing

-Another option dermatologists may use is CO2 laser resurfacing.
-This uses a fractional laser to help stimulate fibroblasts and remodel dermis to help reduce the visibility of stretch marks.
+Another option that is sometimes used is CO2 laser resurfacing.
+This uses a fractional laser to help stimulate fibroblasts and remodel the dermis which may or may not help reduce the appearance of stretch marks.

-Radiofrequency (RF) Microneedling is a procedure dermatologists may use.
-This uses microneedles to puncture and heat the dermis causing constriction and tightening of the skin.
-RF microneedling also stimulates the production of collagen and elastin production further improving the appearance of stretch marks.
-Not all RF devices and treatments are the same so be sure that you are seeing a qualified dermatologist for advice to avoid disappointment.
+Radiofrequency (RF) Microneedling uses microneedles to puncture and heat the dermis leading to variable constriction and tightening of the skin.
+RF microneedling may also stimulate the production of collagen and elastin production.

 Specialist Skin Services